MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that returns a list of all substrings of a string that start at the beginning of the original string.
-The return value should be arranged in order from shortest to longest substring.
+Write a method that returns a list of all substrings of a string.
+The returned list should be ordered by where in the string the substring begins.
+This means that all substrings that start at position 0 should come first, then all substrings that start at position 1, and so on.
+Since multiple substrings will occur at each position, the substrings at a given position should be returned in order from shortest to longest.

+You may (and should) use the leading_substrings method you wrote in the previous exercise

-  Input: string
+  Input:
-  Output: array
+  Output:

   ## Rules
   ### explicit